Immigration Fee Assistance

 The UK tax authority classifies the reimbursement of visa fees as earnings so you have to be on the University’s payroll for payment to be made.

 If you are about to join the University, you should submit the claim form when you take up your post, your fees will be reimbursed with your salary.
-You must submit your claim within three months of taking up your post with the University.
+You should aim to submit your claim within three months of taking up your post with the University.

 If you are already ‘on the payroll’, you can submit the claim form as soon as you can evidence payment of the fees to UKVI; once approved for payment, your fees will be reimbursed with your next monthly salary.
-You must submit your claim within three months of having paid your Tier 2 visa fee.
+You should aim to submit your claim within three months of having paid your visa fee.

 How do I make a claim?